Bhargav Bhatt (mathematician): Research

 Bhatt's research focuses on commutative algebra and arithmetic geometry, especially on p-adic cohomology.
 Bhatt and Peter Scholze have developed a theory of prismatic cohomology, which has been described as progress towards motivic cohomology by unifying singular cohomology, de Rham cohomology, ℓ-adic cohomology, and crystalline cohomology.

 Awards

 In 2015, Bhatt was awarded a 5-year Packard Fellowship.
 Bhatt received the 2021 New Horizons in Mathematics Prize.
 He was elected to become a Fellow of the American Mathematical Society in 2021.
 Also in 2021 he received the Clay Research Award.
 In 2022 he was awarded the Nemmers Prize in Mathematics.
+Bhatt won the Infosys Prize 2023 in Mathematical Sciences for his outstanding contributions to arithmetic geometry and commutative algebra.
+Bhatt's fundamental work on prismatic cohomology (joint with Peter Scholze), his work around the direct summand conjecture in commutative algebra, introduces new ideas and powerful methods in an area at the heart of pure mathematics.